mskcc/cwl-commandlinetools/trim_galore_0.2.5a/README.md

-# CWL and Docker container for running Trim Galore
+# CWL and Dockerfile for running Trim Galore

 | Tool	| Version	| Location	|
 |---	|---	|---	|